Glastonbury donated record-breaking £3.7m to good causes in 2023

 The speculation around Madonna’s potential appearance on Worthy Farm came after Eavis shared an image from a ‘Celebration Tour’ concert in London.
 The Queen Of Pop is available in June as it stands, with her run of North American dates scheduled to end in April.

-In October, Eavis revealed that the Legends Slot on Sunday afternoon would be a female artist.
+In October, Eavis revealed that the Legends Slot on Sunday afternoon would be occupied by a female artist in 2024.
 She also hinted once again that there could be two female headliners.

 “… Last week I got a call from a really big American artist saying this person’s around next year,” Eavis explained.
 “And I was like, ‘Oh my God, this is incredible’.
 Thank God we held the slot.”

-Eavis went on to reiterate that she is “really passionate about gender split” on the line-up, having faced some criticism in regards to last year’s all-male headliners.
+Eavis went on to reiterate that she was “really passionate about gender split” on the line-up, having faced some criticism in regards to last year’s all-male headliners.
 “I’m always trying to make it the most balanced, diverse bill,” she said.